Herb Alpert: Early life and career

-Herb Alpert was born on March 31, 1935 and raised in Boyle Heights, an Eastside neighborhood of Los Angeles, California.
+Herbert Alpert was born on March 31, 1935, and raised in Boyle Heights, an Eastside neighborhood of Los Angeles.
 He was the youngest of three children (a daughter and two sons) born to Tillie (née Goldberg) and Louis Leib (or Louis Bentsion-Leib) Alpert.
-His parents were Jewish immigrants to the U.S. from Radomyshl (in present-day Ukraine) and Romania.
+His parents were Jewish immigrants to the U.S. from Radomyshl in present-day Ukraine and Romania.

 Alpert was born into a family of musicians.
 His father, although a tailor by trade, was also a mandolin player.
 His mother taught violin at a young age, and his older brother, David, was a drummer.
 His sister Mimi, who was the oldest, played the piano.
 Alpert began to play trumpet at eight years old.

 Alpert started attending Fairfax High School beginning in 10th grade.
-In 11th grade (1952) he was a member of their gymnastics team.
-One of his specialties was performing on the rings, but an appendectomy a week before a League Meet sidelined him.
+In 11th grade (1952), he was a member of their gymnastics team.
+One of his specialties was performing on the rings, but an appendectomy a week before a league meet sidelined him.
 In his senior year (1953), he began focusing on his trumpet.

 While attending the University of Southern California in the 1950s, he was a member of the USC Trojan Marching Band for two years.
 Alpert served in the U.S. Army during the Korean War, and played in the 6th Army Band.
 In 1956, he appeared in an uncredited role as "Drummer on Mt.
 Sinai" in The Ten Commandments.

 In 1957, Alpert teamed up with Lou Adler, another burgeoning lyricist, as a songwriter for Keen Records.
-A number of songs written or co-written by Alpert during the following two years became Top 20 hits, including "Baby Talk" by Jan and Dean and "Wonderful World" by Sam Cooke.
+A number of songs written or co-written by Alpert during the following two years became top-20 hits, including "Baby Talk" by Jan and Dean and "Wonderful World" by Sam Cooke.
 In 1960, he began his recording career as a vocalist at RCA Records under the name of Dore Alpert.

 In 1962, Alpert and his new business partner Jerry Moss formed Carnival Records with "Tell It to the Birds" as its first release, distribution outside of Los Angeles being done by Dot Records.
-After Carnival released its second single "Love Is Back In Style" by Charlie Robinson, Alpert and Moss found that there was prior usage of the Carnival name and renamed their label A&M Records.
+After Carnival released its second single "Love Is Back in Style" by Charlie Robinson, Alpert and Moss found prior use of the Carnival name, so renamed their label A&M Records.